Atchison, Topeka and Santa Fe Passenger and Freight Complex Historic District

 The Atchison, Topeka and Santa Fe Passenger and Freight Complex is a nationally recognized historic district located in Fort Madison, Iowa, United States.
 It was listed on the National Register of Historic Places in 1992.
 At the time of its nomination it contained three resources, all of which are contributing buildings.
-The buildings were constructed over a 24-year time period, and reflect the styles that were popular when they were built.
+The buildings were constructed over a 24-year time period, and reflect the styles that were popular when built.
 The facility currently houses a local history museum, and after renovations a portion of it was converted back to a passenger train depot for Amtrak, which opened on December 15, 2021.

 Description

 The historic district consists of a former passenger depot (1910) and a former freight station (1934) built by the Atchison, Topeka and Santa Fe Railway.
 They replaced an earlier frame passenger depot that was built in 1888 and later expanded to include the freight office.
 Fort Madison had become a division and crew change point for Santa Fe routes, and it had a locomotive repair shop and other facilities in town, so an upgraded depot was seen as a necessity.
 This was the railroad's only stop in Iowa.
 It also includes the Railway Express Agency's (REA) Express Office, completed in 1922.
 The station closed in 1968 and replaced by the Amtrak station until service moved back in 2021.